nehalsin/holistic-life-management/index.md

  **INTRODUCTION**

-Counseling, advice and discussion on life relevant topics including health, spirituality, tech, general/specific guidance and question.
+Counseling, advice and discussion on life relevant topics including health, [practical spirituality](practical-spirituality.md), tech, general/specific guidance and question.

 Our team has been into HLM for long providing lasting help and counseling in diverse areas, even other than profession, money or professional growth.